-As of March 31, 2018, the amount of loans which were on a nonaccrual status was not significant.
+As of March 31, 2019, the amount of loans which were placed on a nonaccrual status was not significant.
 The amount of loans which were 90 days past due was not significant.

-As of March 31, 2019, the amount of loans which were on a nonaccrual status was not significant.
+As of March 31, 2020, there were ¥14,658 million of loans which were placed on a nonaccrual status, primarily secured and unsecured corporate loans.
 The amount of loans which were 90 days past due was not significant.